 loading...

 These lovely little pests are most drawn to homes with ornamental plants, gardens, berry bushes, and fruit trees.
-They also enjoy hanging out on the side of homes that get plenty of sun in the Spring and Summer.
+They also enjoy hanging out on the side of homes, where there is plenty of sun in the spring and summer.

 National Geographic via YouTube